Oxford Brookes University: Campuses

-The Headington campus is located in a residential area of Oxford.
-The main site on Gipsy Lane is home to a number of departments from across the university's academic faculties as well as the university library, main lecture theatre, the student union as well as primary administrative services.
-The site has undergone significant redevelopment, with the £132m John Henry Brookes Building opening in 2014.
+The Headington campus is located in a residential area of East Oxford.
+The main site on Gipsy Lane is home to a number of departments from across the university's academic faculties, as well as the university library, the main lecture theatre, and the student union, as well as primary administrative services.
+The site has undergone significant redevelopment, with the £132 million John Henry Brookes Building opening in 2014.